Last Updated on

 - When the kidneys do not form properly in an unborn baby, it leads to the foetal multicystic dysplastic kidney.

-How are Foetal Kidney Problems during Pregnancy Detected?
+How Are Foetal Kidney Problems Detected During Pregnancy?

 - Any deformities or abnormalities in your unborn baby’s kidneys can be detected during your routine prenatal ultrasound.
-Around 20th week of pregnancy your doctor may be able to determine if there is any kidney related problem in your baby.
+Around 20th week of pregnancy, your doctor might be able to determine if there is any kidney-related problem in your baby.

-- By taking out the sample of your amniotic fluid (amniocentesis), your doctor may be able to diagnose polycystic kidney disease.
-Similarly, tissue from the placenta may be tested (chorionic villus sampling) to detect any genetic defects.
+- By taking out a sample of your amniotic fluid (amniocentesis), your doctor might be able to diagnose polycystic kidney disease.
+Similarly, tissue from the placenta might be tested (chorionic villus sampling) to detect any genetic defects.

 Effects of Kidney Problems

 The effects of various kidney problems depend on its type and the severity of the condition.
 The foetal multicystic dysplastic kidney disorder may cause blockage in the kidneys and other complications.
 Hydronephrosis may lead to pain in the area between the ribs and the hips.
 PKD or polycystic kidney diseases may lead to fatal complications such as kidney failure.
-PKD may also cause cysts in the various other parts such as brain, pancreas, ovaries, liver, intestines and spleen.
+PKD may also cause cysts in other body parts, such as in the brain, pancreas, ovaries, liver, intestines, and spleen.
 The complications associated with PKD may be mild or severe.

 Treatment for Foetal Kidney Problems

 Unfortunately, there is no treatment available for PKD or polycystic kidney disease and multicystic dysplastic kidney disease.
-However, your doctor may recommend some of the following treatments in case of foetal kidney development problems are detected:
+However, your doctor may recommend some of the following treatments, in case foetal kidney development problems are detected:

 1. In Case Of Polycystic Kidney Disease